 Designed and powered by Mercedes-Benz, the full-size Sprinter van was initially assembled by Freightliner.
 Early in 2003, the Sprinter adopted a Dodge nameplate.
 Newly available features for 2006 include a ParkSense rear backup system and a high-pressure headlamp washer.

 Designed specifically for commercial applications, the Sprinter is built on a choice of three wheelbases.
-Sprinters come with a standard 64-inch roof height, or in high-roof form that provides 73 inches of walk-through height.
+Sprinters come either with a standard 64-inch roof height or in high-roof form that provides 73 inches of walk-through height.
 Sprinters come in 2500 (three-quarter-ton) and 3500 (one-ton) ratings, but only the 2500 series includes a passenger model.

 Up to 10 occupants fit inside a passenger-carrying Sprinter.
 Two people sit up front and as many as three more rows of seats can be installed.
 Sprinters have a flat cargo floor and tapered rear wheel housings.
 Storage space ranges from 247 to 473 cubic feet, depending on the model.
 Air conditioning is standard, and a rear unit is available for passenger models.

 Under the Hood